-All members of staff have been provided with a copy of part one of KCSIE, 2022 which provides an overview of safeguarding duties and responsibilities.
-School leaders and governors must read the entire document.
-All members of staff who work directly with children should at least read Part 1 and Annex B and must sign to confirm that they have read it.
+All members of staff have been provided with a copy of Part one of KCSIE, 2024 which provides an overview of safeguarding duties and responsibilities.
+All members of staff who work directly with children should at least read Part 1 and Annex B and must sign to confirm that they have read it and understood it.
+A KCSIE 2024 safeguarding Quiz is used to test their knowledge and understanding following the annual training.
+A record of the pass mark will be kept on the single central record.